erdincay/fleXive/disttools/README.txt

 build targets.
 You can enter a build target or execute it from the command line using "ant <build target>".

 To create a deployable EAR file, execute "ant ear".
-Then copy flexive.ear to your application server's deployment directory.
+Copy flexive.ear to your application server's deployment directory.

 To setup your databases, enter your database configuration in "database.properties" in this directory and execute "ant db.create" and "ant db.config.create".

 If you are a Glassfish (Sun Application Server) user, execute "ant glassfish.libs" to copy all libraries needed for Glassfish compatibility to a directory.
 For further information please consult the reference documentation.

 Resources